Project-Netherworld/.github/profile/README.md

 3. Run the [front end](https://github.com/Project-Netherworld/Phantasmagoria/wiki/Usage-Guide) with the settings file as a command line argument.

 That's all you need to run the entirety of the project!

-## Planned Features
-- LLama support
-- Introduction of various options, such as loading models in int4, low CPU mode, etc..
-- Overhaul of the Settings Builder UI

 ## Contributors
 This project would not have been possible without its wonderful [contributors](https://github.com/Project-Netherworld/.github/wiki/Contributors)!